Local Operator Entanglement in Spin Chains: Introduction and summary

 \subsubsection{Spin Chain with Strong Scrambling Ability}

 We consider a 1D Ising model with transverse and longitudinal field for its strong scrambling ability.
-We find that the time-evolution of bi- and tripartite operator mutual information is described by two effective descriptions, an effective light cone and Page curve.
+We find that the time-evolution of bi- and tripartite operator mutual information is described by two effective descriptions, an effective light cone and the Page curve.

-{\bf Early time evolution:} We find the early-time evolution of bi- and tripartite operator mutual information depends on the various operators and boundary conditions, and is described qualitatively by an effective light cone picture.
+{\bf Early time evolution:} We find the early-time evolution of BOMI and TOMI depend on the various operators and boundary conditions, and is described qualitatively by an effective light cone picture.
 In this picture, while sections of $A$, $\bar{A}$, $B$ and $\bar{B}$ are partially inside the light cone, the bipartite mutual information decreases.
-In the disjoint configuration, since the initial value of bipartite operator mutual information is small, the bipartite operator mutual information does not vary much, even after sections of $A$, $\bar{A}$, $B$ and $\bar{B}$ enter the light cone.

-{\bf Late time evolution:} We find the late-time evolution of bi- and tripartite mutual information is independent of various operators and boundary conditions, and the late time value is described by Page's value for the average entropy \cite{Page_1993, Sen_1996}, which we call the Page curve.
-Here, $L$ denotes the size of input (original) and output (scattered) Hilbert spaces, and $l$ is the size of the subsystem which we consider.
-In this picture, for $l<L$, operator entanglement entropy for this subsystem is a linearly-increasing function of $l$, and for $l>L$, the entropy is a linearly-decreasing function of $l$.
+{\bf Late time evolution:} We find the late-time evolution of BOMI and TOMI is independent of various operators and boundary conditions, and the late time value is described by Page's value for the average entropy \cite{Page_1993, Sen_1996}, which we call the Page curve (See, Section \ref{latetime}).
+This suggests that the strong scrambling effect washes out the information about the local operators and boundary conditions, so that the state becomes the typical one, the state which is independent of the initial state.
+We also find that the late time value of BOMI and TOMI can depend on the system size.
+This suggests that the finiteness of the system can prevent the reduced density matrix for ${A\cup B}$ from factorizing into the reduced density matrices for $A$ and that for $B$, and the finiteness of the system can also reduce the amount of information scrambled by the the dynamics.